cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

   make install
   ../install/cyclus/bin/CyclusUnitTestDriver

-The cycamore, the additional modules repository, the tests are run in an exactly
+In Cycamore, the additional module repository, the tests are run in an exactly
 analogous way, but using the CycamoreUnitTestDriver.
 For example ::

   mkdir build